OFFIS-DAI/mango/docs/source/getting_started.rst

 ***************

 Agents live in a container, so we need to know how to create a mango container.
 The container is responsible for message exchange between agents.
+More information about container and agents can be found in :doc:`Agents and container<agents-container>`

 .. code-block:: python3